TUDelft-IN4303-2014/assignments/milestone3-codegen/day11.md

 ### Reusable Method Descriptors

-In Java Bytecode, method declarations and method calls include a method descriptor.
+In Java bytecode, method declarations and method calls include a method descriptor.
 You can construct such an descriptor from the type associated with a method name.
 In the current setup, you do this construction once for a method declaration and once for each method call.
 However, the descriptor for a call is the same as for the declaration the call refers to.